 - Response (responding to missing clients)

-One agency can provide all three components or they can join together with another agency and offer the program in partnership.
+One agency can provide all components or they can join together with another agency and offer the program in partnership.

 Project Lifesaver International